-As we approach the end of 2018, we’d like to revisit an article from the beginning of this year looking at the cost of empty desks.
+As we approach the end of 2021, we’d like to revisit the cost of empty desks.

 Before you read any further, let’s do some quick maths:

 How much does each fee-earning role in your business earn you per hour / per day / per week / per month?

 How many days has your business had at least one empty position this year?